-Making stock is among the core skills of any good cook, and it is a labor or love I embrace wholly.
+Making stocks and broths are among the core skills of any good cook, and it is a labor or love I embrace wholly.
 As a hunter, angler and a gardener, I can often make a first-class stock solely with ingredients I’ve grown, caught or shot.
 This to me is deeply satisfying.
 Venison stock is one of my mainstays throughout the year.

 While some will make a stock without vegetables, I am not among them.
 They add so much to the final flavor of a stock and can transform it from an additive into a full-fledged broth suitable for drinking on cold days.
 Incidentally, while I use stock and broth interchangeably, technically a stock is a base and a broth something you can serve on its own; generally a broth is more flavorful and better seasoned than a stock.

 Other than the venison, my essentials are: Onions or leeks, carrots, celery, bay leaves, parsley.
-I will add other herbs as appropriate, most often rosemary and thyme.
-With venison, I add rosemary and juniper berries.
+I will add other herbs as appropriate, most often rosemary and thyme, and sometimes juniper berries.
 Secret weapon for venison stock: parsnips.
 Their sweetness brings a lot to the party.

-Next cram your bones into the stockpot and cover with cold water.
+Next cram your bones and trim into the stockpot and cover with cold water by several inches.
 Cold water will you produce more collagen, and it’s collagen from the joints and cartilage and skin that builds body in your stock by making it thicker than water.
 You only get this by letting the water heat gradually.
 Secret trick: Go to the butcher and buy a calf’s or pig’s foot and add it to the pot (don’t roast it, though).
 It will add a huge amount of body to your broth.

-Bring the stock to a simmer and skim off any scum that floats to the surface.
+Bring the broth to a boil and skim off any scum that floats to the surface.
 After the surface is clear, reduce the heat to a bare simmer.
 You want it to shimmy, not roil, not even bubble too much.
 A boiled stock will turn cloudy, and the higher temps can extract bitter flavors from the bones.
 Let it do this for several hours.
 How long?
-Up to overnight for meaty things such as venison.
+Up to overnight.